 Source: Layers of Learning

 Have students gather in groups of two, three, or four and then race to see who can be the first to roll the first ten digits of pi.
-You’ll need some Tenzi dice and printed versions of the game template .
+You’ll need some Tenzi dice and printed versions of this game template from @texasmathteacher.

 Teach your students about the current record holder for reciting the digits of pi.
 Rajveer Meena recited 70,000 digits in 9 hours, 7 minutes (while blindfolded) on March 21, 2015.
 Then have them memorize digits using this catchy song about the firsts 100 digits of pi.
 Play it in the background while your kids work on other projects, and they’ll know it by heart in no time.

-How perfect is it that Albert Einstein was born on March 14, 1879?
+Archimedes may have first calculated pi, but how perfect is it that Albert Einstein was born on March 14, 1879?
 Have students research this famous scientist and present facts and artwork to the class.
+For elementary kiddos, On a Beam of Light by Jennifer Berne is our favorite picture book biography of Einstein!

 In this simple card game, kids race to see who can get rid of all their cards as they lay out the digits of pi.
-You can print out the digits in advance for reference, or challenge older students to recall them from memory as they go.
-Get the full instructions at the link below.
+You can print out the digits in advance for reference or challenge older students to recall them from memory as they go.
+Get the full instructions at Math Geek Mama.

 Little ones may not be ready to understand the concept of pi itself, but they can get in on the fun with this activity that introduces them to circles and ratios.
 All you need are some paper plates, construction paper, and a few other basic supplies.
 Kids mix and match the pieces to make a complete “pie,” learning more about circles along the way.